aershov24/PMSC_Candidates_Test/README.md

 ---

-## Q: How do you deal with bugs or mistakes in Kanban?
-Would you move items back?
+## Q: How do you deal with _bugs_ or mistakes in Kanban?
+Would you move items back on a board?

 **Difficulty**: `Senior`